 California Personal Injury Laws

 If you were injured in a car accident and wish to file a lawsuit against the party to blame, you have a maximum of two years in which to do so.
 Two years is California’s statute of limitations on all personal injury claims.
 If you are filing a property-damage claim only, you have three years from the date of the accident to file.
-This deadline shortens to just six months, however, if you are naming a government entity as the defendant in your claim.
-Act quickly to make sure you meet your deadline to file.
+This deadline shortens to just six months, however, if you are naming a government entity as the defendant in your personal injury law claim.
+Act quickly, contact a car accident lawyer and make sure you meet your deadline to file.
 The courts typically do not hear cases brought after the statute of limitations.

 Dangerous products can contain defects or issues that pose a risk of harm to consumers.
 The manufacturer may have made a mistake that makes the product unreasonably dangerous during normal use.
 The legal doctrine of strict product liability applies to most dangerous product claims.
 This doctrine states that a manufacturer, distributor or retailer may be strictly liable for a victim’s damages if that victim can prove one of three types of defects existed and this is what caused the injuries in question.